JuditTurcsanyi/react-music-player/README.md

 This project was made based on The Creative React and Redux Course created by developedbyed (https://github.com/developedbyed).
-Newly added features:
+Additional features added by me on top of the original course content:

 1. Replay function
 2. Shuffle function
+3. Dark Mode option

 # Getting Started with Create React App